gemesa/rust-arm64/src/hello-world.md

 ### `rust_lab::main`

-Before we look at the disassembly, it is a good idea to check the Rust code with the -non-internal- macros expanded:
+Before we look at the disassembly and the decompiled code, it is a good idea to check the Rust code with the -non-internal- macros expanded:

 ```
 $ cargo rustc --release --quiet -- -Z unpretty=expanded